All Episodes

 Are you being affected by that transit strike?

-Uh no, as a matter of fact, I have a huge SB SUV that gets me wherever I want to go at only two fifty a gallon.
+No, as a matter of fact, I have a huge SUV that gets me wherever I want to go at only $2.50 a gallon.

-Well, good, because uh there's I have a story here in the stack, and uh it's a quote from the governor of Pennsylvania, Ed Rendell, who has not taken a side in this strike, but he d he's he told the the uh the striking labor workers, the transportation worker, transit workers, that it's only reasonable that they should pay for some of their health care.
+Well, good, because I have a story here in the stack, and it's a quote from the governor of Pennsylvania, Ed Rendell, who has not taken a side in this strike, but he told the striking labor workers, the transportation worker, transit workers, that it's only reasonable that they should pay for some of their health care.

-And I said, Whoa, this is a you talk about a momentum shift when a Democrat governor, former head of the Democrat National Committee, tells a bunch of union people it's only fair you pay for some of your health care while Howard Dean's out there saying that everybody ought to have their health care paid for in total by somebody else, and Hillary Clinton wants people to do the same thing.
+And I said, whoa, you talk about a momentum shift when a Democrat governor, former head of the Democrat National Committee, tells a bunch of union people it's only fair you pay for some of your health care while Howard Dean's out there saying that everybody ought to have their health care paid for in total by somebody else and Hillary Clinton wants people to do the same thing.

-They're being asked to pay five percent of their premium and they're striking over that.
+They're being asked to pay 5% of their premium and they're striking over that.

-But if you got a big SUV with a radio in it, you don't uh you're not affected by it.
+But if you've got a big SUV with a radio in it, you're not affected by it.

 No, I'm not.

-Um I tell you what, though, you can't even get me started on Ed Randell because uh here in Philadelphia we have a left-wing newspaper, the Philadelphia Inquirer, and uh they have been his uh cheerleading section for years.
+I'll tell you what, though, you can't even get me started on Ed Wendell because here in Philadelphia, we have a left-wing newspaper, the Philadelphia Inquirer, and they have been his cheerleading section for years.

 You don't have to tell me about the Philadelphia newspapers.